 Earthy, woody, spicy aromas and flavors are usually associated with humulene and occur naturally in clove, basil, and hops.
 Humulene has antibacterial, antitumor, analgesic, and anti-inflammatory properties.
 Humulene may also combine with THCV and have appetite-suppressant effects.

-Terpineol is monoterpene alcohol found in pine, tea tree, cajuput, and petitgrain oil.
+Terpineol is a monoterpene alcohol found in pine, tea tree, cajuput, and petitgrain oil.
 Monoterpenes are a class of terpenes that consist of two isoprene units.
 Terpineol has a lilac, floral, peach, or pine smell with a taste that has been described as fruity, minty, lime-like, or anise-like.

-Terpineol can combine with other cannabinoids for anti-inflammatory effects and act gastroprotective and kill bacteria.
+Terpineol can combine with other cannabinoids for anti-inflammatory effects and act as gastroprotective and kill bacteria.
 Terpineol can also integrate with CBD and CBDV for its anticonvulsant effects, useful for epilepsy.

 Many terpenes in cannabis have a sweet, citrus, flowery smell, and bisabolol is one.
 Chamomile and candeia trees contain high quantities of bisabolol.
 Alpha-Bisabolol has anti-irritant, antitumor, antioxidant, antimicrobial, and analgesic properties.